hollyouellette/stock-analysis/README.md

 ##### Updating Variable Names

-   This taylors the code more specifically to the dataset that we are analyzing and will be helpful if we or another coder needs to update the script.
+   This taylors the code more specifically to the dataset that we are analyzing and makes the code easier to read and understand.

    Original Script: